-To promote international collaboration the Department for Business Energy and Industrial Strategy and the Foreign & Commonwealth Office jointly fund the UK Science and Innovation Network based in 31 countries around the world.
+To promote international collaboration the Department for Business Energy and Industrial Strategy and the Foreign & Commonwealth Office jointly fund the UK Science and Innovation Network over 110 officers in over 40 countries around the world.

 For an introductory brief which covers the local Science and Innovation landscape, UK priorities and successes in Kenya, read the Kenya Science and Innovation Network Country Snapshot.

 Kenya has put science and innovation at the heart of its development strategy through having in place comprehensive legislations which seek to mainstream the application of science, technology and innovation in all sectors.
 Key among them is Kenya’s Vision 2030 which recognises the critical role played by Research and Development (R&D) and innovation in accelerating economic development.
 In 2013, the government passed the National, Science, Technology and Innovation Act, which among other provisions mandates a doubling of R&D government spending (from 1% of GDP in 2010 to 2%) and an increase in infrastructure spending.
 The country is becoming a leader in ICT innovation in Africa with examples of world class innovations emerging out of Kenya like commercialising of mobile money M-PESA which has led to increased understanding of the potential for innovation to deal with local problems.
 Multinational corporations are also setting up in Kenya to expand their own research reach continuing to position Kenya as an undisputed leader in African innovation.

 In response to the growing excellence in Kenya, the UK’s Science and Innovation footprint has continued to grow.
 A range of UK government departments now work with Kenya to further science and innovation collaboration.